reslp/reproducibility-workshop/day-1/exercise-3-data-organization.rst

 Introducing Markdown
 ~~~~~~~~~~~~~~~~~~~~

 `Markdown <https://en.wikipedia.org/wiki/Markdown>`_ fulfills these criteria.
 Markdown is a simple markup language to create formatted text.
 It does not require any spcific editor (although `many <https://github.com/mundimark/awesome-markdown-editors>`_ exist).
-It is easy to learn and read and is a great tool to bring structure into your notes.
+It is easy to write and read and is a great tool to bring structure into your notes.

 Markdown is written in plain text in any text-editor and it uses special characters to distiguish between headings, lists, blocks of programming code etc. This makes it easy to share and collaborate on markdown documents.
 Even without any prior knowledge of the markdown language they are easy to read.
 Originally it was created as an easy to read and write format that can be easily converted to HTML (a more complex and less easy to read markup language that is used to create website).
 Now Markdown is used in many additional settings and it perfect for creating documentation and notes.